 During surgery, the old implant is eliminated, the joint thoroughly lavaged and, if needed, bone grafts are used to fill any gaps where bone has become defective.
 Then the specialised revision knee implant is placed.
 When the gaps are large, metal wedges or screws and bone cement may be used to augment the bone and provide support to the new implant.

 There are certain complications associated with the surgery that your surgeon will take precautions against.
 Two of the common ones are infection and Deep Vein Thrombosis (DVT).
-Your surgeon will maintain sterile precautions before and during surgery and will administer appropriate antibiotics to guard against infections.
-He will also give anticoagulant injection to prevent DVT.
+Your surgeon will maintain sterile precautions before and during surgery and administer appropriate antibiotics to prevent infections.
+He will also give anticoagulant injections to prevent DVT.

 Most patients who go through revision knee surgery can expect to have well to excellent results.
-Expected results include pain relief with increased function and stability, however, full pain relief and restoration of function is not always possible.
+Expected results include pain relief with increased function and stability; however, full pain relief and restoration of function are not always possible.

 Revision knee replacement surgery is a complex procedure that requires an experienced Joint Replacement surgeon and proper preoperative planning to achieve satisfactory outcomes.